IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
 	- they don't run at night bc no one is working the fountains
 - big sport - bird fighter kites
+- settlements at column base are more in danger of Fray tide - guardians usually protect, but there is a distinct class difference
 - Guardians: albatross spirits who protect the isle, mostly defending against Fray wraiths
 	- technically undead.
 Unclear if they were created divinely or by some powerful caster in the past
 	- Large bird skull suspended in an ethereal body, ~7ft tall